 Riverstone is in the business of manufacturing cleanroom gloves for electronic industry and medical gloves for the healthcare industry.
 As of 2018, 94.5% of revenue was generated from Nitrile gloves.

 The business of Riverstone is fairly easy to understand, where it manufactures and sells gloves to its customers.
-The demand for gloves are recurring in nature and have a healthy growth rate of 8% per annum for healthcare gloves.
-This provides a sustainable demand for gloves produced by Riverstone and potential growth opportunity.
+The demand for gloves is recurring in nature and have a healthy growth rate of 8% per annum for healthcare gloves.
+This provides a sustainable demand for gloves produced by Riverstone and potential growth opportunities.

 Gloves are in a commoditized market, where users are unlikely to be concern about the brand of the gloves they are using.
 Coupled with the competitive nature of the glove manufacturing market, Riverstone will unlikely be able to rise prices higher than its competitors.
 We would expect the competitors of Riverstone will have similar Gross Profit Margin, and efficiency is key for Riverstone in improving its financial performance.